 In 2011, Kennedy produced Killing in the Name, which earned an Academy Award nomination for Best Documentary Short.
 In 2009, she Executive Produced Street Fight, which earned an Academy Award nomination for Best Documentary Feature.
 In 2007, her film Ghosts of Abu Ghraib premiered at Sundance and went on to win a Primetime Emmy Award for Outstanding Nonfiction Special.

 Her other projects include Bobby Fisher Against the World (2011), Shouting Fire: Stories from the Edge of Free Speech (2009) and The Fence (2010).
-Her work has been featured in The New York Times, The Washington Post and The Los Angeles Times, and she’s appeared on The Daily Show with Jon Stewart, The Today Show, CNN and NPR.
+Her work has been featured in The New York Times, The Washington Post and The Los Angeles Times, and she’s appeared on The Daily Show with Jon Stewart, The Today Show, CNN, MSNBC, and NPR.

 A committed activist, Kennedy continues to fight for social justice and human rights.
 She maintains an active speaking schedule and recently has been the keynote speaker for various lecture series, university events, and community organization functions.
 Kennedy lives in Los Angeles with her husband and 3 children.